Riduidel/aadarchi-technology-detector/README.md

 This project is a "simple" Camel Quarkus project.
 But it also uses various API credentials (at least GitHub API and Libraries.io API).

-So you first need to create in your maven settings a tech-trends profile grouping these settings:
+So you first need to create in your maven settings a tech-lab-ingester profile grouping these settings:

 ```
 		<profile>
-			<id>settings-tech-trends</id>
+			<id>settings-tech-lab-ingester</id>
 			<properties>
-				<tech-trends.libraries.io.token><!-- Replace with your own Libraries.io token --></tech-trends.libraries.io.token>
+				<tech-lab-ingester.libraries.io.token><!-- Replace with your own Libraries.io token --></tech-lab-ingester.libraries.io.token>
-				<tech-trends.github.token><!-- Replace with your own GitHub API token --></tech-trends.github.token>
+				<tech-lab-ingester.github.token><!-- Replace with your own GitHub API token --></tech-lab-ingester.github.token>
 			</properties>
 		</profile>
 ```